remillet/Tools/scripts/csops/README.md

 cssetup
 ```
 ##### Description
 Sets up a new CollectionSpace service.
-This should be run once in each application owner account, after that account has been created.
+This program should be run once in each application owner account, after that account has been created.
 The program performs the set up that can be automated, and prints instructions for manually completing the installation.
 This program is not designed to be run more than once by an application owner.